brinmobile/open-schol-coms/README.md

 Open Schol Coms
 ===============

 OSC is a open, community-driven effort to share information and documentation related to Scholarly Communications within librarianship and beyond.
 Maybe you're not even sure what Scholarly Communications means?
-[ARL says](http://www.arl.org/focus-areas/scholarly-communication#.U85yFYBdX5Y) says schol coms is, like:
+[ARL says](http://www.arl.org/focus-areas/scholarly-communication#.U85yFYBdX5Y) schol coms is, like:

 > "the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.
 The system includes both formal means of communication, such as publication in peer-reviewed journals, and informal channels, such as electronic listservs."